-Millennials are the largest generation in the US workforce, surpassing Gen X and the Baby Boomers in the workplace only last year.
-Millennials are also the most educated, most diverse and most tech savvy generation that the world has every seen, and are determined to live up to their potential as “the first digital natives.”
+Millennials are the largest generation in the US workforce, surpassing Gen X and the Baby Boomers in the workplace.
+They are also the most educated, diverse, and tech savvy generation that the world has every seen, living up to their potential as “the first digital natives.”
 Whether you like it or not, this over-scheduled, over-stimulated generation is here to stay.

 Sorry, did we say stay?
 We meant leave, as in soon.

-Millennials are many things, but almost all of them are going to leave you.
-According to the 2016 Deloitte Millennial Survey 66% of Millennial employees expect to leave their jobs by 2020.
-Now, not all of them will be leaving within the next 6 months, or even the next few years, but the vast majority of Millennial employees are clearly clearly not including their current employers in their 5 year plan.
+Millennials employees are many things, but almost all of them are going to leave you.
+According to the 2017 Deloitte Millennial Survey, 69% of Millennial employees expect to leave their jobs within 5 years.
+That doesn’t mean that all of your millennial employees will be leaving within the next 6 months, but the vast majority of millennial employees are clearly not including their current employers in their 5 year plan.

 Who are Millennials?

-We’ve been saying the children are our future for some time, and still do.
-Many millennials are highly skilled, highly educated, highly motivated and completely deliver on all of that “great young minds of tomorrow” stuff.
+Many Millennials are highly skilled, highly educated, highly motivated, and completely deliver on all of that “great young minds of tomorrow” stuff.
 Other Millennials fit the negative stereotypes that people initially tacked onto this generation.
-The difference in which traits your Millennial employees exhibit, has as much to do with the work they’re doing as it does with who they are as a person or a professional.
+The difference in which traits your millennial employees exhibit, has as much to do with the work they’re doing as it does with who they are as a person or a professional.

-If the work that a Millennial employee is doing, doesn’t relate to their passion or conflicts with their personal values or morals, then that work is going to suffer.
+If the work that a millennial employee is doing doesn’t relate to their passion, or conflicts with their personal values or morals, then that work is going to suffer.
 When employees in the Deloitte Survey were asked which factors influenced their decision making at work, 64% put “personal values/morals” at the top of their list.
-Interestingly, though they put their own values at the top of their decision making influences, they rate “Impact on clients/customers” as a stronger force in decision making than their “Personal goals and ambitions/career progression.”
-This demonstrates that, although Millennials are committed foremost to their values, their secondary focus is on customers, rather than their own career progression.
+Interestingly, though they put their own values at the top of their decision making influences, they rate “impact on clients/customers” as a stronger force in decision making than their “personal goals and ambitions/career progression.”
+This demonstrates that, although millennials employees are committed foremost to their values, their secondary focus is on customers, rather than their own career progression.
 This indicates that, although very self-focused, Millennials are also focused on results and advancing based on the high quality work that they do.

-Millennials don’t lack loyalty, they’re just loyal to themselves and to the dreams that have gotten them to wherever they’re currently at.
-Growing up, this generation was told that they could all have their dream jobs, and that’s exactly what they’re banking on.
+Millennials don’t lack loyalty, they’re just loyal to themselves and to the dreams that have gotten them to wherever they’re at today.
+Growing up, this generation was told that they could all have their dream job, and that’s exactly what they’re banking on.
 Millennials are committed to doing work that aligns with their career goal or life purpose, but aren’t very interested in doing work that falls outside of this.
 This is exemplary of the Millennial mindset in business.
 Millennials don’t want their work to compromise who they are, they want their work to be part of who they are.

 No, that isn’t a typo.
-According to the Deloitte Survey, retaining Millennials for an effective tenure period, requires that companies:
+According to the Deloitte Survey, retaining millennial employees for an effective tenure period, requires that companies:

-- Identify, understand, and align with Millennials’ values
+- Identify, understand, and align with the millennial employee’s values

 - Satisfy the demands Millennials have of employers

-No matter the motivations of your Millennials, it is definitely in your best interest to know them.
+No matter the motivations of your millennial employees, it is definitely in your best interest to know what those motivations really are.
 Your company’s established culture may have been a draw for them to join your organization, but Millennials may not have gotten what they signed up for.
 If the “official” story doesn’t match up with the actual realities of their jobs or their work, this disconnect between rhetoric and reality will drive them away in droves.